Author of Be Ready for Anything and Prepper’s Pantry

 The United States is not untouchable, and I won’t even discuss the dubious morality of war.
 All I’ll say to those folks who are cheering from the sidelines and treating it like a football game, “You have no idea what you’re asking for.”

 Nuclear war: Although a nuclear strike is a possibility, that isn’t a topic that will be covered in this article.
+To study up on nukes, you’re going to want to read our Nuclear War Survival Anthology.
 That horrible prospect requires far more than I can provide in the scope of a single article.
-(Here’s some basic information on surviving a nuclear strike and you can look for a very thorough upcoming crash course on the topic at Preppers University – sign up here to get on the email list so you’ll be alerted when it is available.)
+(Here’s some basic information on surviving a nuclear strike .)

-Attacks on American soil: This article is pretty long already and that topic deserves its own article – look for it next week.
+Attacks on American soil: This article is pretty long already and that topic deserves its own article – find it here.

 Rainbows and Unicorns: And finally, before we get started, a quick note to all of the people who scorn articles like this as “fear-mongering: